bomonike/azure-chatgbt/README.md

 - [Weaviate](https://weaviate.io/): Weaviate is an open-source vector database used to store data objects and vector embeddings from ML-models, and scale into billions of data objects from the same name company in Amsterdam.
 Users can index billions of data objects to search through and combine multiple search techniques, such as keyword-based and vector search, to provide search experiences.

-NOTE: The apps here are not voice-enabled such as Amazon Alexa, Apple Siri, etc. which makes use of a voice-only  interface:
-   * Voice Recognition
-   * Speech-to-Text
-   * Text to Speech
-   <br /><br />

 <hr />

 ## Fabric Data to Vector store